Ved0715/Used-car-prediction-model/README.md

 Our Car Prediction Model is built on state-of-the-art deep learning techniques to predict various attributes of cars, such as price, mileage, and more.
 The model has been trained on a comprehensive dataset to provide accurate and reliable predictions.

-## Features

-- **Multi-Task Learning:** Our model is capable of simultaneously predicting multiple attributes, making it versatile and useful for a wide range of applications.
-- **Scalability:** The model can scale to handle large datasets, making it suitable for both small and large projects.

 ## Installation

 To get started with the Car Prediction Model, follow the installation instructions outlined in the [INSTALL.md](INSTALL.md) file.
 This will guide you through the setup process, ensuring you have all the necessary dependencies installed.